ksenia0822/GeoSpatial-Queries-Example-Data/README.md

 # GeoSpatial-Queries-Example-Data

+### Setup

-1. Download two example datasets: geoData-1.js and geoData-2.js.
+###### Download two example datasets: geoData-1.js and geoData-2.js.

 These contain the collections neighborhoods and restaurants respectively.
 After downloading the datasets, import them into the database:

 mongoimport <path to geoData-1.js> -c neighborhoods

 mongoimport <path to geoData-2.js> -c restaurants

-2. Create a 2dsphere index on each collection using the mongo shell:
+###### Create a 2dsphere index on each collection using the mongo shell:

 db.restaurants.createIndex({ location: "2dsphere" })

 db.neighborhoods.createIndex({ coordinates: "2dsphere" })

+### Example

 #### Find the Current Neighborhood